maximetouroute/Sign-Language-Detector/README.md

 ## Algorithm flow for Hand Detection

 * Face detection is made through a Haar Cascade detector
-* once the face is detected, skin color is analyzed to set-up a tracking algorithm based on skin color (very fast)
+* once the face is detected, skin color is analyzed to set-up a tracking algorithm based on skin color
 * the tracking algorithm tracks the skin face once, then moves its track area to find the left hand
 * if the hand is lost, the algorithm restarts